Smart Plugin Manager (SPM)

 If updates are performed successfully but we detect an issue after updating, such as a 4XX/5XX error or a material change to the look of your site using visual regression testing (VRT), the system will automatically revert your site back to the state prior to running the updates.
 VRT is the Visual Regression Test that SPM performs to check for any visual changes to the site before updating the plugins and is the primary reason SPM will fail to update plugins/themes.

-After three days, the system will attempt to update each plugin/theme individually and will skip updating the specific plugin or theme that caused the failure while still updating the other components.
+The system will attempt to update each plugin/theme individually and will skip updating the plugin or theme to the specific version that caused the failure while still updating the other components.
 You will need to manually update the plugin or theme that causes the failure before it will properly update automatically.

 Be sure to also check your website against Smart Plugin Manager’s limitations, detailed in this section.